1. What is Plug-and-Produce in Manufacturing?

-The term Plug-and-Produce (also used interchangeably by some as “Plug and Work”) is defined as “the capability of a production system to automatically identify a new or modified component and to integrate it correctly into the running production process without manual efforts and changes within the design or implementation of the remaining production system“.
+In manufacturing, Plug-and-Produce is defined as “the capability of a production system to automatically identify a new or modified component and to integrate it correctly into the running production process without manual efforts and changes within the design or implementation of the remaining production system“.
+In brief, Plug-and-Produce is key to automate production lines.

 In the world of computers and information systems, this will be analogous to a user replacing their old USB mouse with a new one by just removing the USB head of the old one and inserting the new one in their computer and the software automatically configuring it for their use.

-The mission of the DIMOFAC project is to provide an industrial grade solution that makes the production lines on the factory shop floor easy to reconfigure.
-To put it differently, these production lines must be able to adapt quickly in a cost-effective way (for instance, introduction or removal of entire modules or a machine or robot, etc.) to the needs of the manufacturers.
+The mission of the DIMOFAC project is to provide an industrial solution that makes the production lines on the factory shop floor easy to reconfigure.
+Production lines must be able to adapt quickly in a cost-effective way (for instance, introduction or removal of entire modules or a machine or robot, etc.) to the needs of the manufacturers.
+This refers to Agile Manufacturing.

-Thus, the incorporation of the Plug-and-Produce-based concepts and underlying technology will support the DIMOFAC project and its 30 European partners (along with others joining in the open calls at later stages) to achieve their mission, which is to provide an easy, efficient and cost-effective possibility for the manufacturer to reconfigure their production lines both:
+Plug-and-Produce technology is essential to this architecture.
+It will support the DIMOFAC in providing an easy, efficient and cost-effective possibility for the manufacturer to reconfigure their production lines both:

 - Physically, on the shop floor,